What might the global security environment look like in 20 years?

 An individual might draft a list of personal goals, create a vision board or surround herself with like-minded people on a similar path to some future state.
-An organization might enlist diverse experts in a variety of fields, assess the current landscape and predicted futures and conduct SWOT-like analyses to help determine where to have the most impact and how to cultivate
+An organization might enlist diverse experts in a variety of fields, assess the current landscape and predicted futures and conduct SWOT-like analyses to help determine where to have the most impact and how to cultivate a desired state.

 When you’re a world-class national laboratory that develops advanced technologies to ensure global peace the future is incredibly dynamic, shifting with government direction and leadership and global events.

 “As a Federally Funded Research and Development Center, we were created to address long-term challenges,” Steve said.
 “Part of our service to the nation is to scan the horizon for emerging national security issues and articulate the challenges we anticipate for the country.”